Skip advert

 Salary sacrifice car schemes: what are they and how do they work?

 With so many ways to drive a new car, it can be confusing to know which is the most financially astute for you.
-One method is a salary sacrifice car scheme, which uses a portion of your pre-tax income to fund the car through your employer.
+As well as Personal Contract Purchase (PCP) and Personal Contract Hire (PCH) plans, another option is a salary sacrifice car scheme, which uses a portion of your pre-tax income to pay the monthly lease cost – similar to the Cycle to Work scheme.

 A salary sacrifice car scheme is best suited to those choosing an electric car or low emission vehicle, but can be used for other cars.
 Is it the right choice for you?
 Read our guide to find out.